 For years now, the Android community has cried out for dark themes in applications and the system throughout, all while Google continued to slap more and more white themes basically everywhere.
-Slowly but surely, though, we’ve been seeing more Google dark mode apps on various platforms.
-Here’s every Google dark mode app available today.
+Slowly but surely, though, we’ve been seeing more Google dark mode apps in tons of apps and services.
+Here’s every Google dark mode app available today including Android, YouTube, Calendar, Chrome, and many more.

 The reasons for apps to adopt a dark theme go on from there, and we’re glad to see Google dark mode finally arriving on apps.
 This list contains every Google app that currently has a dark mode, and the list will be continually updated as new ones are added as well.
 If we’ve missed any, drop a comment below and let us know!